WE WILL FIGHT TO PROTECT YOUR LEGAL RIGHTS

-Otto E. Bergés is a well-rounded attorney having practiced in various areas of the law with a significant portion of his experience derived from various litigation subspecialties including, but not limited to: consumer advocacy, foreclosures, commercial litigation as well as construction defects, automobile/trucking litigation, wrongful death, medical malpractice defense, professional errors & omissions, and risk transfer.
+Otto E. Bergés is a well-rounded attorney having practiced in various areas of the law with a significant portion of his experience derived from several litigation subspecialties including, but not limited to: consumer advocacy, foreclosures, commercial litigation as well as construction defects, automobile/trucking litigation, wrongful death, medical malpractice defense, professional errors & omissions, and risk transfer.

 Originally born in the Dominican Republic, he moved to South Florida as a teenager where he has remained ever since.
 In 1995, Mr. Bergés graduated from the University of South Florida with a Bachelor of Science in Political Science, earning various distinctions and awards.
 He received his Juris Doctorate in 1999 from Stetson University College of Law in St. Petersburg, Florida, along with the equivalent of an L.L.M. in International Law.
 While at Stetson, Mr. Bergés served as a law clerk to the Chief Judge of the Courts for the Thirteenth Judicial Circuit, the Honorable Judge James Barton, II.
 Additionally, he was awarded the William F. Blews Pro Bono Service Award for his extensive volunteer work in the community.
 Mr. Bergés was also a member of the Stetson Society of Hispanics as well as the Phi Alpha Delta legal fraternity.